 Paneer Tikka Masala

-- 1 packet Sukhi's Tikka Masala Sauce (+ water and cream, as package instructs)
+- 1 packet (3 oz) Sukhi's Tikka Masala Sauce

-To make paneer: Pour milk in a large pot over medium heat and bring to a gentle boil, stirring occasionally to keep it from burning.
-Add buttermilk and wait for milk solids to start separating; add vinegar to get the final separation.
+Pour milk into a large pot over medium heat and bring to a gentle boil, occasionally stirring to keep it from burning.
+Add buttermilk and wait for milk solids to start separating; add white vinegar to get the final separation.
 The final mixture will have a lemony yellow color with a tinge of green.

-Twist the cheesecloth to form a compact ball, place it on a plate with the twisted part of the cheesecloth on the side (so your block of cheese is smooth) and set another plate on top.
-Place heavy dishes or cans of food to weight it down.
-Set aside on kitchen counter for about 20 minutes (for softer cheese) and up to about 45 minutes (for a firmer and more condensed texture).
-Unwrap paneer and cut into cubes to toss into your favorite sauce.
+Twist the cheesecloth to form a compact ball; place it on a plate with the twisted part of the cheesecloth on the side (so that your block of cheese is smooth), and set another plate on top.
+Place heavy dishes or cans of food to weigh it down.